Complexity lab / SAT diagonalization

 Compressibility equivalence

-What this page demonstrates
+What this page atlasnstrates

 The page models a compressor as a finite candidate selector over {0,1}^n.